nedbat/coveragepy/doc/config.rst

 (multi-string) A list of regular expressions.
 This setting is similar to :ref:`config_report_exclude_lines`: it specifies patterns for lines to exclude from reporting.
-This setting is preferred, because it will preserve the default exclude pattern ``pragma: no cover`` instead of overwriting it.
+This setting is preferred, because it will preserve the default exclude patterns like ``pragma: no cover`` instead of overwriting them.

 See :ref:`config_report_exclude_lines` for further details.